 MECORE will pursue an integrated approach to investigate the relation and interaction between the combinatorial and the semantic system in the area of clause-embedding, by combining cross-linguistic data-collection and semantic experiments with the development of unified theoretical analyses.
 It will make use of recent developments in the field: semantic theories that make it possible to articulate very precise hypotheses about the relationship between meaning and combinatorial restrictions, and novel experimental methods that deliver fine-grained data to evaluate such hypotheses.

-Concretely, the project will 1) collect data from 14 languages around the world on the combinatorial and semantic properties of clause-embedding predicates, 2) develop theoretical hypotheses about the mechanisms underlying potential meaning-driven combinatorial patterns in clausal embedding, and 3) quantitatively evaluate these hypotheses based on experiments.
+Concretely, the project will 1) collect data from 14 languages around the world (4 Germanic languages: Dutch, English, German and Swedish; 2 Romance languages: Italian and Spanish; as well as Akan, Hebrew, Hungarian, Japanese, Kîîtharaka, Mandarin, Polish and Turkish) on the combinatorial and semantic properties of clause-embedding predicates, 2) develop theoretical hypotheses about the mechanisms underlying potential meaning-driven combinatorial patterns in clausal embedding, and 3) quantitatively evaluate these hypotheses based on behavioural experiments (by evaluating correlations between judgments about specific semantic properties and combinatorial properties across predicates).
 The results will shed new light on the fundamental question of how the combinatorial and the semantic system operate together in the human language faculty.
 The resulting data will be made publicly available to serve further research and computational applications.

 (Image credit: Darwin Bell)